Niromash/Niromash/README.md

   - PickleMC (Minecraft server) learn TypeScript and TypeScript/Swarm on demand servers infrastructure developer
   - Bastion (Minecraft Server) learn Go, I created a Minecraft reverse-proxy
   - Odyssey (Minecraft server) Lead dev, Go/kubernetes on demand minecraft servers, a soft to centralize player datas and database connections, a game proxy (Bungeecord like) written in Go, CI/CD with Gitea/Jenkins
+  - Tolnkee (Startup) Backend developer, DevOps, the goal of this project is to centralize all datas and management platform on a single website panel in restaurants

 <h3 align="left">Connect with me:</h3>
 <p align="left">